VPN + Tor: Not Necessarily a Net Gain

-First I will ignore safety and talk about speed.
 I should preface this with: I've never actually tried this, but have a good enough understanding about how this stuff works that I'm confident I can make some claims.

 The most common way to connect to a VPN, as far as I'm aware, is with OpenVPN.
 OpenVPN works best when using UDP, but it technically supports using TCP.
 Tor cannot transport UDP, so if using OpenVPN, then the user must us it in TCP mode.

 What's so bad about TCP mode?
 The details get rather technical unfortunately, but I'll try to sum it up.

 TCP guarantees reliable in-order delivery of data.
 Among other things, it accomplishes this by retrasmitting lost packets.